MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-integrate-field-service.md

 ms.custom: bap-template
 ---

-# Integrate with Microsoft Dynamics 365 Field Service
+# <a name="integrate-with-microsoft-dynamics-365-field-service"></a>Integrate with Microsoft Dynamics 365 Field Service

 Service organisations require a front-to-back application in which financials, inventory, and procurement are tightly coupled with service delivery.
 They generate financial data with every transaction.
 Every work order represents cost and revenue, and every resource generates profit and loss.
 Customer interactions add entries on the general ledger.
 The integration between [!INCLUDE [prod_short](includes/prod_short.md)] and [!INCLUDE [field-service-short](includes/field-service-short.md)] streamlines the end-to-end process of managing service operations and ensures a smooth flow of information between the two systems.